visionelixir/framework/docs/services/event.md

 - `Emitter` - Interface contract for an emitter
 - `Event` - Interface a for an event object.
 This gets set when the event is emitted and then received by the listener
 - `EventListener` - Typing for an EventListener
-- `VisionElixirLocalEvents` - see Core Events section above
+- `VisionElixirLocalEvents` - see AppCore Events section above
-- `VisionElixirGlobalEvents` - see Core Events section above
+- `VisionElixirGlobalEvents` - see AppCore Events section above
 - `SERVICE_EMITTER` - Constant for the registered container name